salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 @end
 ~~~

-Deploy and start your app on a physical test device.
-You can use an iOS simulator for testing however, you will NOT be able to receive pushes on it.
+6. Deploy and start your app on a physical test device.
+You can use an iOS simulator for testing, but the simulator will not receive push messages as part of the testing process.

-### CONGRATULATIONS!!!

-#### At this point you should be able to build your application and send it push notifications from your Marketing Cloud account!
+Once you complete this process, you can build your application and send it push notifications from your Marketing Cloud account.